Table of Contents

 There are many foods that have been blamed for acne breakouts, but you’ll find that many of these accusations are based on incomplete or nonexistent research.
 There are, however, some important connections between certain diet choices and acne blemishes.

+Another popular myth people often ask when it comes to skin problems, does dairy cause acne?
 If you’ve struggled with acne, it’s likely that you’ve been told that you should cut down on your dairy intake, eliminating milk and items containing this common ingredient, like cheese and ice cream.
 Don’t start clearing out your fridge and freezer just yet, though.
 Like many of the other foods blamed for acne prevalence, dairy may have a connection to skin conditions, but this theory has not been proven.

 Milk contains androgen precursors, and can be easily converted into actual male hormones when exposed to particular enzymes.
 The pores found in the skin contain these particular enzymes, and the combination of these two may result in the formation of pimples, blackheads, and other skin lesions.